jindrichmynarz/dissertation/parts/offline_evaluation.md

 It is common to use historical user interaction data to evaluate recommender systems [@Jannach2010, p.
 169].
 Contract award as an explicit user feedback
 Framework agreements awarded to multiple bidders were excluded from the evaluation dataset.
+In terms of [Beel2013] we use "user-offline-dataset", since it contains implicit ratings inferred from contract awards.

+Offline evaluation has several limitations that reduce its predictive power.
+The main limitations of datasets used for offline evaluation are incompleteness and systemic biases.
+Ground truth datasets used in offline evaluation are incomplete.
+They contain only a fraction of true positives.
+*"When incomplete datasets are used as ground-truth, recommender systems are evaluated based on how well they can calculate an incomplete ground-truth"* [@Beel2013, p.
+11].
+If the evaluated systems recommends items of higher relevance that are not in the ground truth, they are ignored in offline evaluation.

+However, one can also argue that *"offline evaluations are based on more thorough assessments than online evaluations"* [@Beel2013].
+Ground truth in offline evaluation may be based on more thorough examinations of the items, involving multiple features in tandem, while online evaluation may be derived from a superficial assessment, such as click-throughs based on titles only.

 ### Evaluation protocol